Step parent adoption

 A Child Arrangement Order decides where a child lives, when they spend time with each parent and what other types of contact take place such as phone calls.
 If a Child Arrangement Order states that the child will live with a person, that person will have parental responsibility for the child until the order ceases.
 Orders are not only made in respect of parents; there can also be arrangements between siblings and wider family members.

-Adoption Connects can provide advice and guidance on your options as a step parent to secure your relationship with your partners child.
-If you would like to talk to a member of the team about step parent adoption, get in touch.
+We can provide advice and guidance on your options as a step parent.
+If you would like to talk to a member of the team, you can request a call back through our contact form or call us on 0300 300 8090.